 Where can I find the best treatment for my inhalant addiction?
 The numbers are rising on inhalant addiction in Florida.
 Many inhalant addictions go untreated for many years, and before long it’s too late.
 Because many inhalants are actually common household or workplace products, people can develop an addiction very easily without anyone noticing.
 Young people are especially susceptible because they may get into experimenting with drugs, but don’t have to money or the means to buy drugs.
 So they just look around in the house and find inhalants.
+Serenity House Detox in Florida has substance abuse and detox programs that can combat inhalant addiction.

 What kind of damage do inhalants do to the body?
 Many inhalants are extremely destructive, even for single uses.
 Inhalants typically induce euphoria and hallucination, and the high can seem really fun and unexpected.
 But serious nerve and brain damage can occur with only one use of inhalants.
 If you have teens in the house, it’s very important to educate them on the dangers of inhalants and also pay close attention to make sure they don’t use them in secret.
 It’s a slippery slope, and teens especially maybe don’t grasp how damaging inhalants can be.
-To them it may just seem like a fun high and a cool experience.
+To them, it may just seem like a fun high and a cool experience.
 Click here to learn about how important it is to make good choices about drug use.

 Inhalant Addiction: Knowledge is Power

 What’s the best treatment for an addiction to inhalants?
-As is the case with any drugs, it’s good to learn as much about the dangers as possible.
+As is the case with many drugs, it’s good to learn as much about the dangers as possible.
 Here’s a quick intro on inhalants.
 There are 3 basic classifications of inhalants:

-- Volatile Solvents: liquids that become gas at room temperature (paint thinner, gasoline, contact cement, dry-cleaning fluid, nail-polish remover, de-greaser)
+- Volatile Solvents: liquids that become gas at room temperature (paint thinner, gasoline, contact cement, dry-cleaning fluid, nail polish remover, de-greaser)

 - Aerosols: spray-cans with propellants and solvents (spray paint, deodorant spray, vegetable oil spray, fabric protector, hair spray)